Kálmán Csathó

 Kálmán Csathó (13 October 1881, Budapest – 14 February 1964, Budapest) was a Hungarian writer, theater director, and member of the Hungarian Academy of Sciences from 1933 to 1949 and vice-president of the Kisfaludy Society.
 He was also married to actress Ilona Aczél.

 Career

 He graduated with a degree in law in Budapest, and studied theater in Berlin.
 When he returned to Hungary in 1906, he worked as a clerk in the ministry of culture.
 He went on a study tour on a state scholarship to Paris, then from 1909 in Budapest, worked first as a director at the National Theatre, then from 1919 onward as its chief director.
 In 1936, he was the vice-president of the Kisfaludy Society.
 In 1940, he became the director of the Magyar Theatre and the Andrássy Street Theatre.
 He was a corresponding member of the Hungarian Academy of Sciences between 1933 and 1949, and in 1989, his membership was reinstated posthumously.

+Death

 He was buried in Farkasréti Cemetery.